AriMichel/Individual_Project_DCI_Pythonkurs/README.md

 Log actions from users.
 Reporting.
 You can get creative when defining intended/expected features, you can always come back to the README.md to define two sections, one with planned features and the other one with features already implemented.

+A user system with roles and permissions for listing and placing orders.
+Maintain the stock of a warehouse.
+Order items from the warehouse.
+Log actions from users.
+Reporting.

+You can get creative when defining intended/expected features, you can always come back to the README.md to define two sections, one with planned features and the other one with features already implemented.